davidpaley/dreamland/docs/infrastructure.md

 Once we have EC2 instances, to track where instances are provisioned, we could use Amazon EC2 Global View.
 This would provide a centralized dashboard to see Amazon EC2 resources such as instances, VPCs, subnets, security groups, and volumes in all active Regions.

-Depending on the amount of traffic, we could implement Kubernetes to handle the API requests with EC2.
+We could implement Kubernetes to handle the API requests with EC2.

 ### Database across regions